 Pick a seat.
 Any seat.
 No matter which audience you find yourself in, you’ll realize that Buffalo’s stage presence is electric.
-Home to 22 professional theatre companies and the Grammy-award winning Buffalo Philharmonic Orchestra, your options for an evening of live entertainment range from Broadway musicals to avant-garde dramas.
+Home to more than 20 professional theatre companies and the Grammy-award winning Buffalo Philharmonic Orchestra, your options for an evening of live entertainment range from Broadway musicals to avant-garde dramas.
 Immerse yourself in Buffalo’s theater scene.
 It’s worthy of a standing ovation.

 Shea’s: Prepare to be wowed as you step foot inside the grandeur of this Tiffany-designed theater.
 The best shows of Broadway all make a stop in Buffalo and so should you.

-Buffalo Proper: Test your bartender’s mixology skills by ordering one of their signature Pre-Prohibition cocktails followed by any of the small or large plate items off their seasonally-inspired menu.
+Marble + Rye: Test your bartender’s mixology skills by ordering one of their signature cocktails followed by any of the small or large plate items off of their seasonal, local-focused menu.

 Kavinoky Theatre & Roost